-- 1. The Management Board shall be composed of one representative from each Member State and two representatives of the Commission, all with voting rights. - 2.
-The Management Board shall also include one member designated by the European Parliament, without the right to vote.

-- 3. Each member of the Management Board shall have an alternate.
-The alternate shall represent the member in his/her absence. - 4.
+- 1. The Management Board shall be composed of one representative member from designated by each Member State and two one representatives member of designated by the Commission, all with voting rights. - 2.
+The Management Board shall also include one member designated by the European Parliament, without the right to vote. - 3.
+Each member of the Management Board shall have an alternate.
+The alternate shall represent the member in his/or her absence. - 4.
 Members of the Management Board and their alternates shall be appointed in the light of their knowledge in the field of customs, taking into account relevant managerial, administrative and budgetary skills.
 All parties represented in the Management Board shall make efforts to limit turnover of their representatives, in order to ensure continuity of its work.
 All parties shall aim to achieve a gender-balanced representation on the Management Board. - 5.
-The term of office for members and their alternates shall be 4 years.
-That term shall be extendable
+Without prejudice to the right of the Member States, of the Commission and of the European Parliament to revoke the designation of their respective members and alternates.
+The term of office for members and their alternates of the Management Board shall be 4 years.
+That term may be renewed shall be extendable.